CNflysky/U2HTS/README.md

 | 4 | N | Y | Y |

 # LED pattern decode
-If the LED blinks in a looping pattern and the host does not recognise the device, that means a error.
+If the LED blinks in a looping pattern and the host does not recognize the device, that means a error.
 | Blink count | Error |
 | --- | --- |
 | 1 | No slave detected on I2C bus |